jahnavi0102/BitTorrentClient_from_scratch/torrent_understanding.md

 ###  Start a TCP connection with the peer.
 This is like starting a phone call.
 Complete a two-way BitTorrent handshake.
 “Hello?”
 “Hello."
 Exchange messages to download pieces.
 “I’d like piece #231 please."

+### BitTorrent Handshake
+The length of the protocol identifier, which is always 19 (0x13 in hex) The protocol identifier, called the pstr which is always BitTorrent protocol Eight reserved bytes, all set to 0.
+We’d flip some of them to 1 to indicate that we support certain extensions.
+But we don’t, so we’ll keep them at 0.
+The infohash that we calculated earlier to identify which file we want The Peer ID that we made up to identify ourselves